 Lenders typically send reports to credit bureaus on a monthly basis, though it can vary.
 This means it can take at least one month to see your score budge at all, let alone make a full recovery.
 Yet even if you start changing your financial habits today, previous actions can still significantly dampen your improvement efforts.
 Even worse, relying on misinformed ways to improve your credit score can hold you back further.

 The types of negative information you have on your credit report play a large role in how long it takes to rebuild your credit score.
 According to Experian, negative marks significantly affect your credit score and can linger on your credit report for years depending on your circumstances.
 For instance, a bankruptcy will remain on your report and affect your score for up to 10 years.

 Account delinquencies, or missed payments, on the other hand, generally fall off after 7 years.
-If you’re dealing with either of these, it may take longer to boost your score than it would for someone with too many hard inquiries (which only stay on a report for 2 years).
+If you’re dealing with either of these, it may take longer to boost your score than it would for someone with too many hard inquiries (when checking your credit score, which only stay on a report for 2 years).

 Some people believe you need to carry a small balance from month to month to improve your credit.
 Unfortunately, misinformation like this can actually set you back and become costly in the long run.
 In the end, time and responsible credit card use are the best tools in your credit-building arsenal.